PH: (08) 8322 3677 | FAX: (08) 8322 4696

 teacher.
 The Deputy Principal works in partnership with the Principal in all areas of the school

 management processes but has a particular focus in Special Education/Students at Risk.
 The Student Wellbeing Leader leads the school with the implementation of the Be You Framework and Social and Emotional Learning programs.

 The IT/e-Learning Coordinator develops IT general capability aspects of the Australian Curriculum and supports teachers to develop IT skills and e-Learning strategies with students.
 He also liaises with the IT SSO, IT contractor and Principal regarding ongoing improvements to the school’s IT hardware, software and other requirements.Aside from her Finance, Administration and facilities management roles, the Business Manager is responsible for line management of all SSO’s and the Groundsperson.

 Staff work collaboratively as a whole and within Teams.
 We have 4 Learning Teams: Early Years,

 Primary Years, Middle Years and Specialists.
 They are also encouraged to work as teams of two or three

 within their houses and work areas.
 A Buddy Class program exists across the school.
 Older and

 younger buddy classes meet regularly to participate in activities and present assemblies.
 Staff liaise

 directly with the Leader responsible for their level of schooling.
 We also have Teams for Leadership

 and SSOs.
-There are also 4 Professional Learning Communities looking at pedagogical change processes.
-This year the focus is spelling.
+There are also 3 Professional Learning Communities looking at pedagogical change processes.
+This year the foci re Reading, numeracy and Wellbeing.